 Participants will examine curricula, understand and develop a sensitivity toward the cultural "perils and pitfalls" in teaching different ethnic groups, and work to develop a variety of instructional techniques. - Critically examine and challenge personal, cultural, and curricular assumptions and values. - Develop classroom lessons that include diverse cultural perspectives and address the cognitive, affective, and pedagogical components of multicultural understanding at the classroom level.
-EDPD 547/Skills for Life: Integrating Skills and Content in the K-12 Classroom 3 cr.
-Students learn best when learning is connected within the content area and across the curriculum.
-Curricular integration is explored through current research on brain compatible instruction, higher-level thinking processes, developmentally, appropriate instruction, experiential learning, relationship skills and the arts.
-Integration structures include applications within a traditional instructional approach, as well as those that require teachers to collaborate in their planning.
-Structures are demonstrated, practiced, and applied at all academic levels K-12.
-EDPD 548/Styles of Teaching: Personality Type in the Classroom 3 Styles of teaching, based on Jung's four basic personality types, will be explored and compared.
+EDPD 548/Styles of Teaching: Personality Type in the Classroom 3 cr.

+Styles of teaching, based on Jung's four basic personality types, will be explored and compared.
 Participants will delve into an understanding of their own style and organizational preferences while building a clearer understanding of the needs of other styles.
 Issues pertaining to teaching, learning, classroom management, communicating, conflict resolution, esteem building, and problem solving will be examined and applied to classroom situations.
 EDPD 550/Dealing with AD/HD-Type Behavior in the Classroom 3 cr.

 Regular classroom teachers must deal every day with students who are inattentive, impulsive, disorganized and/or distracted.
-This is AD/HD-type behavior, whether or not the students are so classified.
+This is AD/ HD-type behavior, whether or not the students are so classified.
 The course provides teachers with comprehensive brain researched understanding of these behaviors, and provides ideas and strategies to stop these behaviors from interfering with school achievement.
-EDPD 553/The Kinesthetic Classroom: Teaching and Learning through Movement 3 cr.
-Enliven your K-12 classroom and content through the use of dynamic movement and kinesthetic activity.
+EDPD 553/The Kinesthetic Classroom: Teaching and Learning through Movement Enliven your K-12 classroom and content through the use of dynamic movement and kinesthetic activity.
 Participants will explore the connection between movement and the brain.
 Topics will include implicit learning, why movement enhances the learning process, class cohesion activities, attaching kinesthetic activities to content, brain breaks, energizers and movement-oriented content games.
 By using movement, academic standards can be met, test scores can be improved and important life skills can be developed.
 This course involves optional physical activities.
-EDPD 555/Skills and Strategies for Inclusion and Disability Awareness 3 cr.

-Students will gain a deeper understanding of disabilities, and examine the social, academic, and physical considerations in school, community, and home environments.
-Special emphasis is made on the ways that teachers can integrate information about disabilities into the teaching of their curriculum and the management of their specific classroom environments.
-EDPD 556/Motivation: The Art and Science of Inspiring Classroom Success 3 cr.
+EDPD 555/Skills and Strategies for Inclusion and Disability Awareness Students will gain a deeper understanding of disabilities and examine the social, academic, and physical considerations in school, community, and home environments.
+Special emphasis is made on the ways that teachers can integrate information about disabilities into the teaching of their curriculum and the management of their specific classroom environ- EDPD 556/Motivation: The Art and Science of Inspiring Classroom Success 3 cr.

-Research has shown that a traditional reward-punishment model does little to promote student achievement; however, concrete researched-based ways to motivate students do exist.
-The qualities of motivation as it applies to the teaching and learning process will be examined and experienced in diverse ways: the human needs that bond teachers and students; the driving force behind all human behavior; inspiration and peak performance for both teachers and students on a daily basis; energizing classroom strategies that make a meaningful difference; and motivational frameworks that encourage change and achievement.
+Research has shown that a traditional reward-punishment model does little to promote student achievement; however, concrete researchedbased ways to motivate students do exist.
+The qualities of motivation as it

+applies to the teaching and learning process will be examined and experienced in diverse ways: the human needs that bond teachers and students; the driving force behind all human behavior; inspiration and peak performance for both teachers and students on a daily basis; energizing classroom strategies that make a meaningful difference; and motivational frameworks that encourage change and achievement.

 EDPD 558/The Gendered Brain

 3 cr.